kiedtl/gfetch/README.md

 completely configurable, down to the order of the information fields.
 Every single field -- even the (small) ASCII art -- can be disabled.

+Note that `gfetch` is still in very early stages.
+Expect bugs, incorrect information, and lots of missing features.

 ## where?

 You will need: